This post may contain affiliate links. Please read our disclosure policy.

 1. PREP.
 Preheat oven to 350°F and line a cupcake tin with paper liners.

-3. WET INGREDIENTS.
-In a large mixing bowl, beat sugar, eggs, and oil till thick and foamy, about 1-2 minutes.
-Add the sour cream, vanilla, and carrots, and mix well.
+• In a large bowl (or a stand mixer with the paddle attachment), beat 1 cup sugar, 2 eggs, and ½ cup oil until thick and foamy, about 1-2 minutes.
+Add ¼ cup sour cream, ½ teaspoon vanilla, and 1½ cups finely grated carrots, and mix well.

-4. COMBINE.
-Add the dry ingredients and stir till just blended.
+• Add the dry ingredients to the wet ingredients and stir until just blended.

-5. BAKE.
-Fill paper-lined cupcake pans half full.
-Bake for 18-20 minutes or until a toothpick inserted in the middle comes out clean or with few crumbs.
+3. BAKE.
+Fill paper-liners about ⅔ full.
+Bake for 18-20 minutes or until a toothpick inserted in the middle comes out clean or with a few crumbs.
 Cool completely on a wire rack.

 Bite-size Carrot Cupcakes